In its 160 years of history, Pol Roger has carved out one of the most flattering reputations in the select circle of the leading Champagne brands.

 Then came the Crisis of 1929 which rendered the economic situation difficult.
 When the Germans occupied France during the Second World War, the production and the buying of Champagne were controlled by the Wehrmacht.

 The emblematic figure of Winston Churchill left his mark on the post-war period.
-This British statesman was an unwavering client of the firm: "the most delightful address in the world", he declared.
+This British statesman was an unwavering client of the firm: "the most drinkable address in the world", he declared.

 It was in 1955 that a general improvement in sales could be felt.
 The range of wines was enlarged, and this gave an additional impetus to the development of Pol Roger's fame.
 In 1961, a vintage rosé was launched.